WHY WE GO TO CHURCH

 and all the more as you see the Day approaching.

 – through sermons (talks) from church leaders during services and guided Bible

 – to better understand God and the relationship with him that

 awaits you.
 We

-all need to continually build our knowledge of God; what he offers us and what he
+all need to continually build our knowledge of God; what he has done for us already, what offers us now and what he

 life.
 That in turn prevents us from fully recognising his presence there.